 Getting there: From Bristol Temple Meads Station, jump on a bus towards Clifton.
 The Lido is around 25 minutes away.

 Staying in Bristol for the weekend?
 Find out more about the city by visiting our handy Bristol guide.
-And remember to book an Advance ticket via our website or our Train Tickets app to enjoy zero booking fees.
+And remember to book an Advance ticket via our website or our CrossCountry app to enjoy zero booking fees.